nisiviglia/darksouls-wiki-armor-grabber/README.md

 # Darksouls Wiki Armor Grabber
-This will crawl the [https://darksouls.wiki.fextralife.com/Dark+Souls+Wiki](https://darksouls.wiki.fextralife.com/Dark+Souls+Wiki) site and grab all the armor stats and place the data in a sqlite db file.
+This will crawl the [https://darksouls.wiki.fextralife.com/Dark+Souls+Wiki](https://darksouls.wiki.fextralife.com/Dark+Souls+Wiki) site and grab all the armor stats.
+Following that, it will place the data in a sqlite db file.

 ## Build Instructions